seansinnott/MMAFightPredictor/user_manual/UserManual.md

 See Section 2.4.

-## Select A Different Language ##
+## 4. Select A Different Language ##

-The MMA Fight Predictor comes with four pre-installed languages: English, German, Portuguese, and French.
+The MMA Fight Predictor comes with four pre-installed languages: English, German, and French.
 The application recognises which language to use by checking the default language on the users’ device.
 If the user wishes to change the language, they can do so through Settings > Language & Input.